dashincubator/dash-incubator-app/rules.md

 Each type of reward for Tasks in the App are listed below along with the min/max amounts of Dash that can be offered and basic criteria upon which claims will be approved.

-Exact rewards are decided by the Bounty Admin with the price fixed or negotiated with a user who is reserving the relevant Tasks.
+Rewards are fixed, Dash-denominated amounts decided by Bounty Admins (typically the Bounty's Primary Admin).
+Users may negotiate the amount with the appropriate Admin before requesting a reservation or making a claim.
+For Tasks carried out by a Bounty's Primary Admin, the reward is decided by the Secondary Admin (see Section 5 for details).

-Note that the Meta % is the commission added to the Task that Bounty Admins earn for creating and managing Tasks.
+The Meta % is an added commission that Admins earn for creating and managing Tasks.
+For example, under 10% commission, an approved 10 DASH Task yields 10 DASH for the user completing the task, and 1 DASH for the Admin processing the claim.

 <table>
   <tr>